 It was once known as the “handsomest structure of its kind between Toronto and Montreal”.

 Sadly, it stopped showing movies by October 1989 and was unused for several years until in 2000, the owner of the site petitioned the city to destroy the building.
 Instead, they declared a historical structure and created the Regent Theatre Renewal Project.
-There are plans to restore the Regent and use it as a performing arts centre.
+By 2014 the Regent Theatre was in use as a performing arts centre.

 Just login to your account and subscribe to this theater